joshbruce/fourth-earth-raw/public/content.md

 “Table” etiquette: Is eating and drinking at the table okay?
 What tools are allowed (digital devices to roll dice)?
 What non-game distractions are permitted (social media)?
 What’s the tone of the table (idle chitchat with the game as a secondary activity, or vice versa)?

 Gameplay: Is it in-person, virtual, hybrid?
 Are sessions recorded, streamed, published?
 Theater of the mind, miniatures, live-action, hybrid?
 Silly, serious, somewhere in-between?
-What are thoughts and considerations around metagaming and railroading?
+What are your thoughts and considerations around metagaming and railroading?
 Are there subjects that should be avoided in the game content?

 Changed: How do pacts get changed?
 How often can pacts change?
 How is inter-player conflict handled?
 What happens when players leave?
 What happens when players join?